ioBroker/ioBroker.javascript/src/src/OpenAi/docs.md

 Time scheduler with astro-function.

 #### Time schedule
-Pattern can be a string with CRON-Syntax, which consists of 5 (without seconds) or 6 (with seconds) digits:
+Pattern can be a string with [Cron-Syntax](http://en.wikipedia.org/wiki/Cron), which consists of 5 (without seconds) or 6 (with seconds) digits:
 ```
 * * * * * *
 │ │ │ │ │ │